 The process to secure placement in the DePaul Townhouses as a newly admitted student is as follows:

 Submit a seat deposit (non-refundable) per the instructions in your admission letter AND submit a $500 housing deposit (refundable until May 15, 2020).
 Payments can be made via credit card on your UIS/Touch Net account online (see instructions in admission letter to access UIS/Touch Net) or by check or money order made payable to “St. John’s University” and sent to the Law School Admissions Office, 8000 Utopia Parkway, Queens, NY 11439.
 Students may also submit their payment over the phone by calling the Office of Student Financial Services at 718-990-2000.

 January 7-April 15, 2020 is the general housing period (for any Law Student) for submitting their housing deposit to participate in our Online Housing Selection process.
-Incoming law students who submit housing deposits by April 1 will receive first priority, then students will be offered housing in the order of their deposit date.
+Students will be offered housing in the order of their deposit date.

 Upon receipt of both your seat and on-time housing deposit, you will receive an e-mail from the Office of Residence Life inviting you to the Housing Portal to complete the housing application, housing agreement, and student profile.
 This step must be completed by April 15, 2020.

 Self-selection appointments will be emailed to students by the Office of Residence Life on April 16, 2020.
 During the self-selection process, students may log into the Housing Portal to review available spaces, select a room and choose a meal plan (if applicable).
 Please be certain to complete your room selection on April 22, 2020.

 Located less than a mile from campus, the DePaul Townhouses is a community of approximately 100 graduate and law students who live in a townhouse setting on Union Turnpike.
 Most law students will be assigned to single bedrooms connected to a common space shared with 2-3 other law students.